Collective Intelligence Laboratory

 While people's common association with psychology is as a study of brain function, one cannot derive the content of thinking or assign meaning to objects from brain activity only.
 Especially it is true for such psychological applications, as resolving conflicts and recruiting staff within organizations, managing business communication, counseling family problems, developing educational plans and methods, helping people to cope with tragic events, making recommendations regarding a choice of profession or just predicting people's choices.

-Trofimova I. (1999).
-How People of Different Age, Sex and Temperament Estimate the World.
+Trofimova, I. (1999) How people of different age, sex and temperament estimate the world.
 Psychological Reports.
 N 85/2, pp.533-552.
+See DOC.

 Educational activity

-McMaster Univeristy: Teaching the courses
+McMaster Univeristy: Teaching the courses:

 N 735 "Dynamical Systems I: Nonlinear Systems Theory",